SuperOfficeDocs/superoffice-docs/docs/en/request/learn/find.md

 Do one of the following:

 * Use lists, which are actually predefined searches.
-* Use the search screen for requests.
+* Use the search screen for requests in the Find request.
 * Use the [free-text search][3] in the upper right corner.
 * Use [dashboards][9].
 * Use [selections][10] for requests.
+* Use the [navigator][12] search on Requests.
+* Use [Find][11] in the top bar, choose one of the typical searches or add wanted criteria.

 ## <a id="list" />Use lists

-The simplest way to search for requests is to use the search bar available as menu options under **Find request** on the Requests screen.
+The simplest way to search for requests is to use the search field available in the menu for the first tab **Find request** on the Requests screen.

 ![Search for requests -screenshot][img3]